-Data Source and Calculation: Annual statistical reports of user sessions for the Library of Virginia web site and Reading Room electronic searches of the databases and contacts through On-line Chat (discontinued FY2009).
+Data Source and Calculation: Annual statistical reports of user sessions for the Library of Virginia web site and Reading Room electronic searches of the databases.
+Reference:Goal 3

 Consulting: We will offer guidance and support to Virginia's libraries, state officials, and agencies, and local governments to foster quality library service across the Commonwealth.